This pork stew recipe is rich, flavorful and filled with delicious, summery, barbecue flavor!

-- 8 pork loin chops
+- 4 lb. pork loin chops (about 8 chops)

-- 3 cups chicken stock
+- 3 cups chicken broth

 - 2 tsp. olive oil

-- 2 tablespoons onion powder
+- 2 tbsp. onion powder

-- 1 tablespoon garlic powder
+- 1 tbsp. garlic powder

-When the pork reaches at least 165 degrees F on a meat thermometer and the potatoes are easily pierced with a fork or knife, it's done.
+When the pork reaches at least 165 degrees F. on a meat thermometer and the potatoes are easily pierced with a fork or knife, it's done.

-Note: Nutritional Content will vary depending on BBQ sauce used.
+Please note that the nutrition data given here is a ballpark figure.
+Exact data is not possible.
+Nutritional Content will vary depending on BBQ sauce used.